jjcoronal/portf0lio/page23.md

 ### [Codified Reinterpretation](page10.md)

-Chuck Close doesn't paint faces, he executes systems.
+Chuck Close doesn't paint faces.
 This project abstracted the rule-based logic of his creative process and translated it into a parametric Python definition, generating outputs whose complexity exceeded what manual tools could produce.
 Its an exercise that moves from designer to system-builder, and lets the system do the designing.

 > [<img src="assets/img/close/DiagramasClose-07.jpg" alt="Alt Text" width="600" height="100">](page10.md)

 ### [Macramé Catenary Structures Under Tension: Analogue Fabrication and Digital Form-Finding](page16.md)

-A workshop-based structural research project culminating in a programmed woven structure weighing under 15kg that passed a load test of over 500kg with eight participants.
-The piece is the result of iterative exploration across shell structures, pneumatic systems, and catenary geometries using henequén fiber, fabric, concrete, and aggregates.
+Workshop-based research project culminating in a programmed woven structure weighing under 15kg that passed a load test of over 500kg with eight participants.
+The piece is the result of iterative exploration across shell structures, pneumatic systems, and catenary geometries using macramé techniques, henequén fiber, fabric, concrete, and aggregates.

 > [<img src="assets/img/page16/42.gif" width="300" height="200" />](page16.md)